 Gibson also produced a game called Escape From Colditz and Invicta had a game called Escape From Colditz Castle, but these had lower quality components and are generally less collectable than the Parker edition.
 Gibson had a swastika logo on the box lid, but Invicta didn't.

 Game: Escape From Colditz

 The board is based on a true plan of Colditz Castle, but adapted to provide all the necessary rooms on one level along with the outside courtyard.
 Moves are determined by throwing 2 dice.
 The object of the game is to be the first Prisoner of War Escape Team to break out of the castle.

 A fully complete game will have the following contents.

 1 game board

 I have 2 Escape From Colditz board games for sale.
-Both are 100% complete and original, with contents in very good condition, only the condition of the outer boxes vary, with not much to choose between them.
-On both games, the box lid and base have normal amounts of wear and tear, with some split corners secured by tape.
+Both are 100% complete and original, with contents in very good condition, only the condition of the outer boxes vary.
+On both games, the box lid and base have moderate amounts of wear and tear, with some split corners secured by tape.
+One of the lids has a corner which is a bit more torn, with some loss, but the artwork is brighter and slightly less faded than the other, so it's hard to decide which is the best example.
 Buyers will be welcome to pick which game they prefer.
 The price below is for one game only.

 Price: £90 (collection in person only)